-Over the course of the first six months of RCRP the force saw:
+Over the course of the first six months of Right Care Right Person the force saw:

-- 2,500 fewer CADs attended for concern for welfare incidents (a 45% decrease); equating to 411 fewer each month on average - 7,500 CADs since implementation, a 23% decline in comparison to previous year (9,800) - 23% fewer RCRP CADs being recorded overall.
+- 2,500 fewer calls for service in relation to concern for welfare incidents (a 45% decrease); equating to 411 fewer each month on average - 7,500 calls for service since implementation, a 23% decline in comparison to the previous year (9,800) - 23% fewer Right Care Right Person calls for service being recorded overall.

-Crucially, this means that the calls we receive are more appropriate for a policing response and consequently, less need for a police attendance.
+Crucially, this means that the calls the Constabulary deals with are more appropriate for a policing response.

 The County Policing Structure is supported by areas of operational business which provide the reassurance to those who need to be protected or supported by the police.
-These include the Contact and Control Room, County Safeguarding and Investigations, and Protective Services which includes specialist operational areas (such as roads policing and firearms, major investigation, intelligence, cyber-crime and forensic services).
+These include the Contact and Control Room, County Safeguarding and Investigations, and Protective Services which includes specialist operational areas (such as roads policing and firearms, major investigations, intelligence, cyber-crime and forensic services).
 Serious and Organised Crime is inherent in a range of crime types.
 This is tackled locally, regionally and nationally, supported by the Eastern Region Special Operations Unit (ERSOU).